 Vacuum sealing removes oxygen (as much as possible) from your flour.
 As a bonus, it makes it a little easier to store your flour since the procedure decreases the bulk of an item by removing air.

-The FoodSaver V4840 2-in-1 Vacuum Sealer (available on Amazon.com) offers a couple of options for vacuum sealing and bag sizes, which is important.
+The FoodSaver V4840 2-in-1 Vacuum Sealer (available on Amazon.com) offers a couple of options for vacuum sealing and bag sizes, which is essential.
 You want to vacuum-seal the entire bag of flour.
-If you pour the flour into the vacuum sealer bag, those tiny little pieces of flour will get sucked out with the oxygen, so you need a vacuum sealer that can accommodate larger cargo.
+If you pour the flour into the vacuum sealer bag, those tiny pieces of flour will get sucked out with oxygen, so you need a vacuum sealer that can accommodate larger cargo.

-Hearkening back to what we said earlier about bug eggs being present in your flour during purchase, freezing the vacuum-sealed package for two days minimum will kill any larvae inside.
+Back to what we said earlier about bug eggs in your flour during purchase, freezing the vacuum-sealed package for two days, minimum, will kill any larvae inside.

 Storing Flour for Five Years or Longer

-If you can guarantee a power supply, you can freeze your flour and keep it safe pretty much indefinitely.
+If you can guarantee a power supply, you can freeze your flour and keep it safe indefinitely.
 However, can you guarantee any such thing?
 Also, if you freeze flour, you must let it return to room temperature before using it.
-Failure to do so will result in condensation and wet flour is useless to you.
+Failure to do so will result in condensation, and wet flour is useless to you.

-Long-term storage of five years and longer involves airtight containers and oxygen absorbers.
-Since you’re going to have difficulty finding any container that remains airtight and leak-free forever, you’ll need to use something to eliminate any oxygen that comes calling.
+Long-term storage of five years or longer involves airtight containers and oxygen absorbers.
+Since you’ll have difficulty finding any container that remains airtight and leak-free forever, you’ll need to use something to eliminate any oxygen that comes calling.

 Lining a five-gallon bucket with Premount 14-Mil Mylar Bags (available on Amazon.com) is a good start.
 There are several sizes in this set, and the 14-mil thickness will help discourage any bag tears that would be catastrophic.